weifang993/dpd-server/README.md

 ## Test Service

-* `npm run build-ts && npm run serve`
+* `npm run build && npm run serve`
-* GET http://localhost:8080/api/drugs/brand_name/allergy - List all the drugs that has `allergy` in its brand name.
+* GET http://localhost:3000/api/drugs/brand_name/allergy - List all the drugs that has `allergy` in its brand name.

 ## Docker